- 1 General Information

 To take the life of any sentient being is to harm that being by depriving them of opportunities for fulfillment, even if it is done suddenly and painlessly (which it is not, as explained below).

 Many slaughterhouses kill 1000 pigs or more per hour, and the USDA is attempting to remove limits on slaughter line speeds.
 Legally, pigs are required to be rendered unconscious by stunning before slaughter.
 However, lines run so quickly that mistakes are inevitable.
-Many pigs are not properly stunned, and investigations show that as a consequence they are still conscious when they reach the scalding tanks which removes their hair.
+Many pigs are not properly stunned, and investigations show that as a consequence they are still conscious when they reach the scalding tanks which remove their hair.
 This means they are effectively boiled alive.

 Increasingly, pigs are slaughtered in carbon dioxide gas chambers rather than conventional slaughterhouses.
 This is considered the most humane method of slaughter, but undercover footage shows pigs panicking, gasping for air, and trying to escape.
 Studies show that this form of slaughter causes both anxiety and pain in pigs.